ptsteadman/notebook/stories/symbol-grounding.md

 "Yes," replied Feyerabend.
 "A project I've been working on is going well."

 "Nice!"
-Roberto let the conversation die awkwardly, and looked back down at the computer, squinting in the autumn sunset light.
+Roberto let the conversation die by looking back down at his computer, squinting in the autumn sunset light.

 Feyerabend got pita chips and hummus, and went to another table to think.

-This was probably be the best moment of her life, Feyerabend realized.
+This was probably be the best moment of her life, Feyerabend thought.
 This was it, and it was really good.
 This was everything paying off at once.

 Feyerabend had spent ten years at University, studying grammar.
-Whenever her classmates had gone out to jobs, they'd always treated her with a sort of pity, asking passive-aggressive questions like "what applications do you see for that research?", etc.
+Whenever her classmates had gone out to jobs, they'd always treated her with a sort of pity, asking passive-aggressive questions like "what applications do you see for this research?", etc.

-He coworkers were always very concerned about 'business value' and 'making things work', something that seemed dull to Feyeraband.
-They were building something that had been built, contributing no new understanding to the world.

 Feyerabend had always been certain that the best way to spend one's life was trying to add some new understanding to the world.
 Everything else would be